uuverifiers/eldarica/README.md

 Eldarica has been developed by Hossein Hojjat and Philipp Ruemmer, with further contributions by Filip Konecny and Pavle Subotic.

-There is a simple web interface to experiment with the C interface of Eldarica: http://logicrunch.it.uu.se:4096/~wv/eldarica
+There is a simple **web interface** to experiment with the C interface of Eldarica: http://logicrunch.it.uu.se:4096/~wv/eldarica

+The latest **nightly build** is available from: http://logicrunch.it.uu.se:4096/~wv/eldarica/eldarica-bin-nightly.zip

 Documentation
 -------------